BrewhouseTeam/brewhouseteam.github.io/_posts/2014-05-01-gourmet-service-objects.md

 ### Flavour #2: Return a persisted ActiveRecord model

-The caller can check if an AR instance is persisted and then has access to it's errors.
+The caller can check if an AR instance is persisted and then has access to its errors.

 {% highlight ruby %}
 class InviteController < LoggedInController